verekia/js-stack-from-scratch/tutorial/04-webpack-react-hmr/README.md

 }
 ```

-This file is used to describe how our bundle should be assembled: `entry` is the starting point of our app and `output.filename` is the file path of the bundle to generate.
-We put it in a `dist` folder, which will contain bundles and other things that are generated automatically (unlike the declarative CSS we created earlier which lives in `public`). `module.rules` is where you tell Webpack to apply some treatment to some type of files.
+This file is used to describe how our bundle should be assembled: `entry` is the starting point of our app, `output.filename` is the name of the bundle to generate, `output.path` and `output.publicPath` describe the destination folder and URL.
+We put the bundle in a `dist` folder, which will contain things that are generated automatically (unlike the declarative CSS we created earlier which lives in `public`). `module.rules` is where you tell Webpack to apply some treatment to some type of files.
 Here we say that we want all `.js` and `.jsx` (for React) files except the ones in `node_modules` to go through something called `babel-loader`.
 We also want these two extensions to `resolve`.
 Finally, we declare a port for Webpack Dev Server.

 **Note**: The `.babel.js` extension is a Webpack feature to apply our Babel transformations to this config file.

 `babel-loader` is a plugin for Webpack that transpiles your code just like we've been doing since the beginning of this tutorial.
-The only difference is that this time, the code will end up running in the browser of your client instead of your server.
+The only difference is that this time, the code will end up running in the browser instead of your server.

 - Run `yarn add --dev webpack webpack-dev-server babel-core babel-loader`